 KELLY SIMS GALLAGHER – PROFESSOR OF ENERGY & ENVIRONMENTAL POLICy, DIrector of The Center for International environment & resource policy, director of the climate policy lab

-In the discussion of climate change in the media, experts often talk about the latest and greatest solution.
-We hear about nuclear power, hybrid vehicles, wind power and hydrogen, all with claims that these technologies will end our oil dependency while keeping the economy strong.
-Kelly Sims Gallagher, Associate Professor of Energy & Environmental Policy, said anyone who has taken her classes knows that she believes solving global energy challenges will not come through one magic technology, but rather through a diversity of policies and innovations.
+Anyone who has taken Professor Gallagher’s classes knows she believes solving global energy challenges will require a diversity of policies and innovations.
 “I believe that there are no technological silver bullets.
 No single technology is going to save us or help us to achieve all of our objectives.
-Similarly, there are no policy silver bullets — no single policy can achieve all our goals,” she said.
+Similarly, there are no policy silver bullets — no single policy can achieve all our goals.”

-Beyond Fletcher, Gallagher is a Senior Research Associate with Harvard’s Belfer Center for Science and International Affairs in the Technology Innovation Policy research group, where she is also a member of the Board of Directors.
-She also is a lead author of the Global Energy Assessment, which is being funded by several governments and UN agencies to assess scholarly literature that pertains to energy security, energy access, and environmental issues.
+Beyond Fletcher, Gallagher is a Senior Research Associate with Harvard’s Belfer Center for Science and International Affairs in the Technology Innovation Policy research group, where she is also a member of the Board of Directors, a Faculty Affiliate of the Harvard University Center for Environment and a visiting Faculty Affiliate of the China Energy Group at the Lawrence Berkeley National Laboratory, Berkeley, CA